-- 13. This weighted proportion is the disabled students' premium weighting. - 14.
-Where a provider was not funded in one or both of the previous two academic years (2017-18, 2018-19), we use data from all providers included in the Spring 2019 grant announcement that were funded in both 2017-18 and 2018-19 to calculate headcounts for the sector, and we use these to calculate the provider's disabled students' premium weighting.
+- 12. This weighted proportion is the disabled students' premium weighting. - 13.
+Where a provider was not funded in one or both of the previous two academic years (2019-20, 2020-21), we use data from all providers included in the July 2021 grant announcement that were funded in both 2019-20 and 2020-21 to calculate headcounts for the sector, and we use these to calculate the provider's disabled students' premium weighting.

-15. A provider's share of the available funding is calculated using their total undergraduate and postgraduate FTEs from the 2019-20 grant table G (which may not incorporate all transfers or mergers), their disabled students' premium weighting (as calculated in Step 1), and their London weighting (1.12 for providers in inner London,1.08 for providers in outer London and 1 for providers not in London), as shown below:
+14. A provider's share of the available funding is calculated using their total undergraduate and postgraduate full-time equivalents (FTEs) from the 2021-22 grant table E and their disabled students' premium weighting (as calculated in Step 1), as shown below:

-Allocation = disabled students' premium weighting × London weighting × FTE × rate where rate is the amount of funding available per weighted FTE, which is approximately £158.
+Amount = disabled students' premium weighting × FTE × rate

+where rate is the amount of funding available per weighted FTE, which is approximately £127.